Physical Science of Forests, Climate Regulation, and Carbon Storage

 - Remember that management planning and decision-making can minimize the carbon losses from natural and human-caused disturbances

 Upon successful completion of this course and course evaluation, participants may download and print a certificate verifying completion of the course and earning CFEs.
-CFEs will be uploaded to participant CFE records by the end of the day (11:59 pm ET).
+CFEs will be uploaded to participant CFE records by the end of the day of course completion (11:59 pm ET).

 Get Started or Return to Place in Course

-Once registered for the course, access this course within your MY DASHBOARD.
+Once you are registered for the course, access this course within your MY DASHBOARD.
 You can pause at any point during the course and you can return right where you last left off.
 Simply select the presentation you were last viewing and you will be prompted to select if you wish to start where you left off.
 For additional tips for success, watch the Course Tutorial Video preceding the Welcome Presentation.
+Note: this course uses pop-up windows so be sure to enable pop-up windows on your browser.

 Additional course resources are available within the Resources tab and within the Contents tab course sections.